 - The Supervisory Committee consists of one faculty member, also known as the Faculty Mentor.
-(NOTE: GTD students will additionally be assigned a second reader for their applied project, but that person is not included on the Plan of Study.) - The Chair of the committee is the Faculty Mentor who is overseeing the student's Applied Project and must be an ASU faculty member from School for the Future of Innovation in Society (see the SFIS website).
+(NOTE: GTD students will additionally be assigned a second reader for their applied project, but that person is not included on the Plan of Study.) - The Chair of the committee is the Faculty Mentor who is overseeing the student's Applied Project and must be an ASU faculty member from the School for the Future of Innovation in Society or one of the units providing a specialization for the GTD-AID concentration.